-- There are two approaches - The first approach is used where the address space is of a statically defined format - the address space regions are created from a list specifying their extent - Alternatively, the address space can be defined with respect to an existing execution environment (for ex.
+There are two approaches

+- The first approach is used where the address space is of a statically defined format - Alternatively, the address space can be defined with respect to an existing execution environment (for ex.
 Fork). - the newly created child process physically shares the parent's text region and has heap and stack regions that are copies of the parent's in extent copy-on-write